-PCM2 can export up to 64 individual messages on any of the four CAN ports.
+PCM2 LITE can export up to 64 individual messages on both CAN ports.

 The opening screen displays the general setting for 16 CAN export channels on each of four pages.

 On each page is displayed:

 - Channel number

 - Channel name

 - Active on which CAN bus

 - Address in hex

 - Transmission time interval

 - Code for information sent in each byte, displayed from byte 7 -> byte 0 from left to right